MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 ### Remarks

 This method can be used to determine whether an animation variable specified by pVariable is contained within an animation object.
 An animation object, depending on its type, may contain several animation variables.
-For example, CAnimationColor contains three variables, one for each color component (red, green and blue).
+For example, CAnimationColor contains three variables, one for each color component (red, green, and blue).
 When a value of animation variable has changed, Windows Animation API sends ValueChanged or IntegerValueChanged events (if enabled), and the parameter of this event is a pointer to interface IUIAnimationVariable of animation variable.
 This method helps to obtain a pointer to animation from a pointer to contained COM object.

 ##  <a name="createtransitions"></a>  CAnimationBaseObject::CreateTransitions